strangerstudios/memberlite/readme.txt

 == Changelog ==
 **3.0.1**
 * BUG: Now hiding the wrapping <p> tag for memberlite_get_entry_meta before and after when set to none via customizer.
-* ENHANCEMENT: Added masthead with profile user name to bbPress single user profile view.
 * BUG: Now filtering memberlite_banner_right to allow shortcodes.
 * BUG: Fixing some display issues with no masthead and the blog sidebar float.
+* ENHANCEMENT: Added masthead with profile user name to bbPress single user profile view.
+* NOTE/ENHANCEMENT: Added the code back to update from the PMPro license server until we get approval in the WordPress repository.

 **3.0**
 * ENHANCEMENT: Page banner description and banner right column now inheriting ratio of primary columns.